Seatis/my-teaching-materials/team-project/poker/README.md

 ## Main features

  - View ongoing games without login
- - Login with OAuth 2 autentication (allows Google and Github autentication)
+ - Login with own autentication and session handling
  - Profile page with personal statistics
  - Main screen with running poker tables
  - Join to an existing table and play poker with others
  - Create a new poker table and wait for others to join the game
- - Fake money payment system

 ## Project Teams